joaquintides/boost_epoch/README.md

 #### bcp

-In order to use bcp for automatic epoch determination, this dependency extraction utility should be updated so as to detect `BOOST_ASSUME_STD`-conditional header inclusions.
+In order to use bcp for automatic epoch determination, this dependency extraction utility should be updated so as to detect `BOOST_ASSUME_CXX`-conditional header inclusions.

 #### B2

-B2 should be made `BOOST_ASSUME_STD` aware.
-Note that binary redistributables depend on `BOOST_ASSUME_STD`.
+B2 should be made `BOOST_ASSUME_CXX` aware.
+Note that binary redistributables depend on `BOOST_ASSUME_CXX`.

 #### Package managers